A central limit theorem for the number of descents and some urn models: Proof of the Theorem

 which gives the constants associated to $a'_n$ : $\alpha'_1=\alpha_1$ and $D'^n_1=0$ for all $n$.
 We also have

 with $f'_{2,n}(x)=f_{2,n}(x)-\alpha_2^n\frac{\ell_1+\dots+\ell_n}n +\ell^2_n-2\ell_n f_{1,n}(x)+2\alpha_1^n\ell_n\frac{\ell_1+\dots+\ell_n}n$, which leads to

+The same kind of calculation applies for $k=3$, it is not detailed because the explicit values of the corresponding constants are not necessary.

-Thus, we can assume without loss of generality that $D_1^n=0$ and $\E(S_n)=0$ for all $n$.
+Then, we can assume without loss of generality that $D_1^n=0$ and $\E(S_n)=0$ for all $n$.
 We will now estimate by recurrence the sequences of the different moments, for the orders greater than one.